Investment Property Depreciation Calculator

 And the quantity surveyor fees are a property tax deduction!

 Calculating your annual rental depreciation involves determining the asset’s cost, its estimated useful life, and the method you’ll use (e.g., straight-line or declining balance).
+Additionally, the timing of the asset’s purchase within the fiscal year can affect the calculation, requiring adjustments for partial year depreciation.
 For investment properties, you’ll also need to consider the building’s age, the value of fixtures and fittings, and any renovations.
 It’s advisable to use tools like a Tax Depreciation Calculator or consult with a quantity surveyor to ensure accuracy and maximise tax benefits.

 Alternatively, you can contact us to get a free estimate of your depreciation amount and quote for your depreciation schedule.